amiaopensource/av-python-carpentry/setup.md

 You can use the same Terminal/shell session from the previous step or open a new window.

-1. Check your current system version of Python
+1. Check your current system version of Python.
   ```
   python --version
   ```
-2. Install pyenv
+2. Install pyenv.
   ```
   brew install pyenv
   ```
 3. Update your Terminal/shell profile to use pyenv.
 This will depend if your Terminal uses `bash` or `zsh`
   1. If your Terminal session says `zsh` in the title bar, run the following.
     ```
     echo 'eval "$(pyenv init)"' >> ~/.zshrc
     source ~/.zshrc
     ```
-  2. If your Terminal session says `bash` in the title bar
+  2. If your Terminal session says `bash` in the title bar.
     ```
     echo 'eval "$(pyenv init)"' >> ~/.bash_profile
     source ~/.bash_profile